kmchiti/ELE6310E/A2/README.md

-# ELE6307 Assignment 1
+# ELE6310E Assignment 2

-First, read all of the assignment questions int the PDF and, then, follow the instructions in `main.ipynb` using Google Colab.
+First, read all of the assignment questions in the PDF and, then, follow the instructions in `main.ipynb` using Google Colab.

 1- Clone this github repo and upload the contents of first assignment to your drive.
 You will be prompted to allow access to your drive folder.